MonaNaamani/Programming-Notes/JavaScript.md

 - `.toSorted()`: Takes an array and returns a new array with all the elements sorted in ascending order.
 - `.toString()`: Returns a string with each of the array values, separated by commas.
 Does not mutate the original array.
 - `.valueOf()`: Returns the value of all the elements of the original array.
+- `.every()`: tests whether all elements in the array pass the test implemented by the provided function.
+It returns a Boolean value.

 When you pass an array into a function, if the array is mutated inside the function, that change will be maintained outside the function as well.